American Registry for Internet Numbers

-The American Registry for Internet Numbers (ARIN) is the regional Internet registry for the United States, Canada, and many Caribbean and North Atlantic islands.
+The American Registry for Internet Numbers (ARIN) is the regional Internet registry for the United States, Canada, and many Caribbean and North Atlantic countries.
 ARIN manages the distribution of Internet number resources, including IPv4 and IPv6 address space and AS numbers.
 ARIN opened for business on December 22, 1997 after incorporating on April 18, 1997.
 ARIN is a nonprofit corporation with headquarters in Chantilly, Virginia, United States.

 ARIN is one of five regional Internet registries in the world.
 Like the other regional Internet registries, ARIN: